Background pattern

 If the oxaliplatin concentrate or infusion solution comes into contact with mucous membranes, wash immediately and abundantly with water.

-• DO NOT use equipment with aluminum.
+• DO NOT use injection equipment that contains aluminum.

-• DO NOT administer without dilution.
+• DO NOT administer undiluted.

-Dilution before intravenous infusion
+Dilution before Intravenous Infusion

-Remove the required amount of concentrate from the vial(s) and then dilute with250 to500 ml of a 5% glucose solution to administer a concentration of oxaliplatin between 0.2 mg/ml and 0.7 mg/ml.
+Remove the required amount of concentrate from the vial(s) and then dilute with 250 to 500 ml of a 5% glucose solution to administer a concentration of oxaliplatin between 0.2 mg/ml and 0.7 mg/ml.
 The concentration range in which the physical-chemical stability of oxaliplatin has been demonstrated is 0.2 mg/ml to 2.0 mg/ml.

 Administer by intravenous infusion.